 Now, she is poised to become the youngest Nobel Peace laureate ever.
 Read More

-Modern women in the West have the same rights and privileges as men such the right to jobs, pay, and education.
+Modern women in the West have the same rights and privileges as men such as the right to jobs, pay, and education.
 They have the right to vote in elections and engage in politics.
 Western women can wear whatever they want, and their freedom of expression is not a criminal act.

 In Muslim countries, these rights are taken away from women and doubled to men.
-It is legal to beat you wife, if she doesn’t listen to you or argues with you.
-A few years ago, another article appeared in the news about a Norwegian woman who was studying in an Dubai.
+It is legal to beat your wife if she doesn’t listen to you or argues with you.
+A few years ago, another article appeared in the news about a Norwegian woman who was studying in Dubai.
 While at home, four guys around her age got into her room and raped her.
 Later, she went to make a report to the police.
 Unfortunately, she was not able to bring an accusation against them in the absence of having no male witnesses.
 What’s shocking about this case, she was charged and faced six months in prison for having unlawful sex.

 Religion’s main function is to unite people for good and not to separate them from the ‘lower’ or ‘higher’ class of human beings.
 We’re all the same, no matter our skin color, appearance, or sex.
 Maybe most of us do not understand Islam, but the truth is social evils in today’s society such as oppression, domestic violence, and the abuse of women are not confined to any one race, religion, or region of the world.

 Malala Yousafzai made an appearance on Jon Stewart to talk about women’s rights, education, and her book “I Am Malala”.
 Most importantly, she continues to advocate for equality for Muslim women.